 - Arraiá: Festa Junina organized parties can also be called Arraiá or Arraial.

 Festa Junina Food

-If you want to learn further information about the traditional food we eat during Festa Junina in Brazil, check our blog post Traditional Festa Junina Food in Brazil.
-This post is complete with information about the food and drinks found in the church fairs all around Brazil.
+If you want to learn more about the traditional food we eat during Festa Junina in Brazil, check our blog post Traditional Festa Junina Food in Brazil.
+This post is complete with information about the food and drinks found at church fairs all around Brazil.

 - Aipim e batata doce com melado: steamed cassava and sweet potato with molasses

 - Amendoim: peanuts